A Scan of Critical World Developments

 Urban Farming: Sowing New Seeds in Latin America

-report from the UN Commission on Trade and Development, a transformation in agriculture will be necessary for food security on a warming planet.
+According to a recent report from the UN Commission on Trade and Development, a transformation in agriculture will be necessary for food security on a warming planet.
 The report argued for a shift from an industrial, monocultural model heavily reliant on chemical inputs, to a diverse and regenerative agricultural system that empowers small-scale farmers.
 Such a shift has begun taking place across Latin America and the Caribbean.
 Twenty percent of urban households in Guatemala and Saint Lucia now practice urban, or peri-urban, agriculture; 90,000 residents of Havana, 50,000 families in Bolivia’s main cities, and 8,500 households in Bogotá do, as well.
 These urban farmers have been embracing practices that produce more and better-quality food with reduced reliance on agrochemicals, thereby improving food access for low-income families through farmers markets that link producers to consumers.
 The spread of urban agriculture also has the potential to foster a more regenerative relationship between human communities and the natural systems on which they depend.
 Through their work, urban farmers are sowing the seeds of the cities of tomorrow.